 However, H.R.
-3317 would not affect the ability of those transit agencies that entered into a base contract prior to December 20, 2021 (i.e., the end of the two-year phase in of these restrictions), to exercise future options under that base contract subject to the limits for multiyear rolling stock contracts of 49 U.S.C. § 5325(e).
-See Federal Transit Administration FAQ on 49 U.S.C. § 5323(u).
+3317 would not affect the ability of those transit agencies that entered into a base contract prior to December 20, 2021 (i.e., the end of the two-year phase in of these restrictions), to exercise future options under that base contract subject to the limits for multiyear rolling stock contracts of 49 U.S.C.
+5325(e).

+For additional information, view the Federal Transit Administration's Frequently Asked Questions on 49 U.S.C. § 5323(u).

-1 Section 5325(e) allows for a recipient procuring rolling stock with Government financial assistance to make a multiyear contract to buy the rolling stock and replacement parts under which the recipient has an option to buy additional rolling stock or replacement parts for: (A) not more than 5 years after the date of the original contract for bus procurements; and (B) not more than 7 years after the date of the original contract for rail procurements, provided that such option does not allow for significant changes or alterations to the rolling stock.
+&lt;sup>2 Section 5325(e) allows for a recipient procuring rolling stock with Government financial assistance to make a multiyear contract to buy the rolling stock and replacement parts under which the recipient has an option to buy additional rolling stock or replacement parts for: (A) not more than 5 years after the date of the original contract for bus procurements; and (B) not more than 7 years after the date of the original contract for rail procurements, provided that such option does not allow for significant changes or alterations to the rolling stock.